-A vacation to the dramatic island of Bali can never be any complete without witnessing firsthand some of the most enthralling local culture, including some of the different the traditional dance performances Besides the popular Janger and Barong dances, one MUST SEE dazzling performance is certainly the Kecak Dance – a Balinese artistic masterwork in the unique form of music drama and traditional dance.
+A vacation to the dramatic island of Bali isn’t complete without witnessing firsthand some of the most enthralling local culture, including some of the different the traditional dance performances Besides the popular Janger and Barong dances, one must see dazzling performance is the Kecak Dance – a Balinese artistic masterwork in the unique form of music, drama and traditional dance.
 Often performed at sunset in stunning locations, it’s a Bali experience not to be forgotten.

-Kecak also referred to as the monkey chanting dance or the Ramayana Monkey Chant It’s a mesmerizing fire trance dance.
+Kecak, also referred to as the monkey chanting dance or the Ramayana Monkey Chant, is a mesmerizing fire trance dance.
 The dance traces its history back to around 1930.
-Currently, it is vastly acknowledged as among the most iconic signature dances in Bali alongside the Janger and Barong dances.
+It is widely acknowledged as amongst the most iconic signature dances in Bali alongside the Janger and Barong dances.
 It not only steals the show away, it is also quite exceptional since it features absolutely no musical background-other than the chanting of an exclusive male chorus humming a “keh-chack” sound that dominates the entire performance as well a body percussion sounds.
 This dance is traditionally solely performed by men, although there has been an emergence of women groups since 2006.
 The group comprises 50 or more performers adorning checked cloth around their waists, who, energetically chant “cak” and throw up their arms.

 The group of performers gathers in a ring around a flame creating a stage.
 They also play the role of monkey armies in this story and turn into an undulating snake while in one of the dance’s pivotal scenes.
 With the flame is the only lighting, the dance will exude a primeval feel, particularly where staged outside .
 A look back at the Kecak history and you gather that it was originally a trance ritual which went along with the male chorus.
 Walter Spies, a German musician, and painter was deeply captivated in this ritual while residing in Bali during the 1930s that he worked towards recreating it into an exclusive drama centered on the Hindu Ramayana.
 This was also inclusive of dance, precisely purposed to entertain Western tourist audiences.